FelixHohne/phylo-lib/README.md

 Dna.to_string arr.(1)
 ```

-**Construct a phylogenetic tree from DNA .FASTA Files**:We construct a phylogenetic tree for the H1N1, H5N1, and H3N2 viruses using  their PB-2 gene data.
+**Construct a phylogenetic tree from DNA .FASTA Files**:We construct a phylogenetic tree for the H1N1, H5N1, and H3N2 viruses, focusing on the PB-2 gene.
 The resulting tree shows that H1N1 and H3N2 are more
-closely related, which makes sense since they are swine flus while H5N1 is an
+closely related as they are swine flus while H5N1 is an avian flu.
-avian flu.

 ```OCaml
 let d1 = Dna.from_fasta "viruses/h5n1.fasta"